Victoria Falls River Safaris

-These river safaris are operated on a 28ft twin aluminium pontoon boat.
-The twin 60hp Yamaha engines have been fitted with aqua jets rather than propellers, this unique feature enables these boats to navigate parts of the river that the other cruise boats can't go.
+Victoria Falls River Safaris are aluminium pontoon boats, powered by aqua-jet engines rather than propeller engines.
+This unique feature enables these boats to navigate parts of the river that the other cruise boats can't go.

-Because of this adaptation these boats are called jetboats, but the term jetboat is misleading as it conjures up images of hurtling through rapids at high speed, making 180 degree turns on a dime and getting very wet, as per the one below the Victoria Falls.
+Aqua-jets are also called jet-boats, but the term jet-boat is misleading as it conjures up images of hurtling through rapids at high speed, making 180 degree turns on a dime and getting very wet, as per the one below the Victoria Falls.
 But for these cruises that couldn't be further from the truth, as they're sedate and relaxing, meandering slowly through the channels of the upper Zambezi River.

-Almost everyone who visits Victoria Falls goes on a sunset cruise on the Zambezi River.
-Those cruises are often packaged together with other activities and sometimes thrown in as a freebie.
-But those boats are generally large pontoons with deep draughts and propeller-driven engines, unable to navigate the rocky and shallow sections of this river, giving them only 5 km of river in which they can navigate.
+Most people who visit Victoria Falls go on a sunset cruise on the Zambezi River.
+Cruises are often packaged together with other activities and sometimes thrown in as a freebie.
+But those cruises are generally on large pontoons with deep draughts and propeller-driven engines, unable to navigate the rocky and shallow sections of this river, giving them only 5 km of river in which they can navigate.

 I felt kind of privileged as we left all the other larger boats behind and headed into our own section of the river away from the maddening crowd.
-Being smaller than all the other boats it felt more intimate - a thoroughly enjoyable experience.
+Being smaller than most of the other boats it felt more intimate - a thoroughly enjoyable experience.

 "The aim of

 The Victoria is to create the finest cruise experience on the upper Zambezi